wdyjwdy/notes/network/tcp.md

 >
 > **Stale segments**
 >
-> segments that are still in the network but belong to a closed TCP connection
+> Segments that are still in the network but belong to a closed TCP connection.

 ## Multiplexing